brandongillett/Rat22F-Compiler/README.md

 ---
 <h3 align="center">
   This project a sophisticated project that delves into the world of compilers and programming languages.
-Allow me to introduce this compiler called RAT22F built to interpret c based grammar and transform into assembly code.
+Allow me to introduce this compiler named RAT22F built to interpret c based grammar and transform into assembly code.
   </p>
   </h3>